 My research is driven by an interest in understanding how changing socioeconomic contexts – such as shifting labor market structures and social organization of care – shape gender, race, and class inequalities in both work and family arenas in different national settings.
-With funding from the NSF dissertation improvement grant, my current research focuses on the expanding paid care work sector as a key terrain for examining intersecting inequalities in the U.S. and China.
-I am also involved with a research project examining how gender, race, and class matter for recovery from unemployment and family formation during economic downturns.
+With support from the NSF dissertation improvement grant, my current research focuses on the expanding paid care work sector as a key terrain for examining intersecting inequalities in the U.S. and China.
+I am also involved with a research project examining how local economic contexts moderate the racial and class disparities in family formation and unemployment dynamics among young adults.
+My interest in precarious employment led me to engage in another ongoing project that investigates the changing association between job quality and wages in the context of increasing proliferation of low-paid, precarious jobs in the U.S.

 Another line of my research seeks to advance both theoretical and empirical understanding of the changing, multifaceted gender inequality during China’s transformation from socialism to a market economy.
 To this end, I employ various methodologies, including: 1) systematic content analysis of mainstream magazine articles to examine the changing gender discourse in post-socialist urban China (published in the Journal of Marriage and Family); 2) longitudinal survey analysis to examine cohort variations in urban women’s employment trajectories (published in Social Science Research); and 3) theoretically grounded review on the continuity and change in the patterns and sources of gender inequality (published in Sex Roles).